dqj1998/BrowserDevWizard/README.md

 }
 ```

-2. Start VSCode on the project root: code your?project_folder
+2. Start VSCode on the project root: code your_project_folder

 #### Option 2: Global User Settings(!Need more tests)